 - or any other official document showing your current status as a New York State resident.

-If a Veteran met all the criteria for the Blind Annuity benefit, but never actually received the benefit during his or her lifetime, the un-remarried surviving spouse of that Veteran may still be eligible to receive the benefit.
+If a Veteran met all the criteria for the Blind Annuity benefit, but never actually received the benefit during their lifetime, the un-remarried surviving spouse of that Veteran may still be eligible to receive the benefit.

-To apply, fill out a Blind Annuity Application (please be sure to include Veteran's military discharge paperwork), and the Report of Legal Blindness form.
-Mail the completed forms to the Division of Veterans’ Services
+To apply, fill out a Blind Annuity Application (please be sure to include the Veteran's military discharge paperwork), and the Report of Legal Blindness form.
+Mail the completed forms to DVS.

 2 Empire State Plaza